How to Retire at 21

 Retire at 21 Free EbookI am a sucker for anything that ranks websites, I always want to be included.
 Michael has put together two great toplists to be apart of.

 The first is the Top 21 Young Run Websites.
-This includes Facebook (age 23), Runescape (age 28) and Wordpress (age 23).
+This includes Facebook (age 23), Runescape (age 28) and WordPress (age 23).
 It even includes Entrecard, which is run by 21 year old Graham Langdon.

 The second toplist is a version of the Top Making Money Online Blogs.
 Michael has purchased reviews from several different blogs.
 The list is compiled of which blogs were best for the money including how many clicks, words, and comments were received.
 Currently Tyler Cruz is at the top of the list, however Michael is still continuing his experiment.